K0Tarsis/SoftVision/README.md

 # SoftVision
 Was used FastAPI and Uvicorn, SQLAlchemy, PostgreSQL

-To install requirments comand "pip install -r requirements.txt" in your virtual environment.
+To install requirements, command "pip install -r requirements.txt" in your virtual environment.

-To run project "uvicorn main:app --reload"

 To initialize the database, need first run model.py "python model.py"

+To run project "python main.py"

 Available endpoints:
   1) GET(/get_games) #Get all games, and users connected